 Generic Name: Efavirenz, emtricitabine, tenofovir disoproxil fumarate, EFV/FTC/TDF

-Atripla is a combination drug that contains 600 milligrams of efavirenz (Sustiva), 200 milligrams of emtricitabine (Emtriva), and 300 milligrams of tenofovir disoproxil fumarate (Viread).
-It is prescribed for the treatment of HIV.
+Atripla is prescribed for the treatment of HIV.
+It’s a combination drug that contains 600 milligrams (mg) of efavirenz (Sustiva), 200 mg of emtricitabine (Emtriva), and 300 mg of tenofovir disoproxil fumarate (Viread).

 Read the FDA description of Atripla.